evmos/academy/README.md

 #### Step 5: Add changes, commit, and push to remote

-For github to track the changes you make, you must first add the files to the staging area:
+For Github to track the changes you make, you must first add the files to the staging area:

 If you would like to add all files to staging: